-If you have a lot of fresh herbs and/or hot peppers growing, you are freezing and drying them for later use, I hope.
+If you have a lot of fresh herbs and/or hot peppers growing, hopefully you are freezing and drying them for later use.
 You probably have some “leftovers” that you’re not cooking fresh, or processing.
 Here’s another possibility: hot sauce.

 If you taste it in the first 2 weeks, tastes like plain cider vinegar.
 If you taste it right after that, you’ll be eating Creamsicles for a couple hours – too dang hot.
 Just let it sit in the dark for at least 3 months.
 I’m not kidding.
 The flavors need time to meld and mellow.

 When it’s ready, strain out into a new clean container.
 I refrigerate, but I suspect that the acidity would keep it safe for years.

 Eastern NC folks like it on pulled BBQ pork.
 Texans like it on BBQ brisket.
 Add a little to a salad dressing for something completely new.
-Roast some sweet potato “fries” with a little of this on top, and even the kids and grandkids will eat stuff that’s good for ’em :) .
+Roast some sweet potato fries with a little of this on top, and even the kids and grandkids will eat stuff that’s good for ’em :) .

 This sounds AMAZING, Wyz.
 Sadly, I can not eat hot stuff.
 I discovered that a few years back when we went to our favorite Mexican restaurant, I ate a bite of food with just a tiny bit of jalapeno, then promptly ran to the bathroom to give it back!
 I know..you USED to like me…